wilsonmar/OracleATS/Install_12.5.2.md

 7. Right-click on **Oracle Database 10g Express Edition** and select Uninstall.
 8. Wait for the pop-up "Do you want to completely completely remove the selected application and all its features?".
 9. Click Finish.

+### <a name="IEToolbar"> IE Toolbar Add-ons</a>

+Windows does not allow delete of folder C:\OracleATS\openScript\Oracle IE Toolbar unless these actions remove the dependencies:

+1. Open Internet Explorer.
+2. Click the wheel icon at the upper right corner and select **Manage add-ons**.
+3. Click Toolbars and Extensions in Add-on Types.
+4. Right-click on **Oracle.OATS.OpenScript.IETool..** and select Disable.
+5. Confirm Disable.
+6. Note this also disables **OpenScript BHO** as well.
+7. Click Close button to dismiss the window.
+8. Exit all instances of Internet Explorer.